CodeCricut/bTimeLogger-react/server/README.md

 ## Testing & Test Results

-The server app currently contains no tests, manual or automatic.

-Undocumented ad-hoc manual tests have been performed.

-### Manual System Tests

-Manual system tests exercising the API are planned.
+The server has been fully tested using automated unit and integration tests.

+**Test results**: fully tested, no test failures.
+The latest test results can be found in [`documentation/test-results.md`](./documentation/test-results.md).

+**Run all tests**: Run all tests with `npm run test`.

+More information on test design and running the test suite can be found in [`documentation/jest-testing.md`](./documentation/jest-testing.md).

 ### Unit Tests

-Automated unit tests exercising the components of the application such as database models and routers are planned.
+Automated unit tests for the database repositories (which contain most business logic of the app) are found in [`tests/repositories/`](./tests/repositories/).

+### Integration Tests

+Automated integration tests which exercise the API and underlying interaction with the other layers of the app are found in [`tests/routers/`](./tests/routers/).